 Editing for undergraduate and postgraduate students

-The type of edit that I do for a student differs from the type of edit that I do for publishing companies, business people, academics writing papers, etc. This is because I must be careful that I do not give the student the kind of help that puts the student at risk of being accused of cheating.
+The type of edit I do for a student differs from the type of edit I do for publishing companies, business people, academics writing papers, etc. This is because I must be careful that I do not give the student the kind of help that puts the student at risk of being accused of cheating.

 The student earns a qualification because the people who examine his or her work think the student knows the subject well and that the student can write an academic work of a particular standard.
 If an editor rewrites a student's work then the person examining/marking that work is not seeing how the student expresses himself/herself.
 Instead, the examiner is actually seeing how the editor expresses himself/herself.